How insurance companies handle medical conditions

 The first step is to find an insurance company that caters for your needs.
 Mainstream insurance providers base their model on selling standardised policies based on specific calculations about how many people will claim, the payout costs, etc.

 Anything that upsets those calculations, such as the increased chance of making a medical claim if you have a pre-existing condition, threatens their profit margins.
-So their response is to either refuse cover or charge the earth for it.
+So their response is to refuse cover or charge the earth for it.
 Not all providers are like that, however.
-Some base their model on catering to the needs of older people, or those with medical conditions, or both.
+Some base their model on catering to the needs of older people, those with medical conditions, or both.
 Therefore, they can give you the protection you need, both health-wise and holiday-wise, at a fair price.

 - Search for ‘over 70s travel insurance’ or ‘travel insurance for medical conditions’ online to find out who some of these specialists are.